aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

     });
 ```

 8.3\.
-Add the following code at the end of the constructor to create the Application Load Balancer and the Fargate Service associated.
+In **lib/cdk-msg-app-backend-stack.ts**, add the following code inside the constructor to create the Application Load Balancer and the Fargate Service associated.

 ``` typescript
     const lb = new elbv2.ApplicationLoadBalancer(this, 'ALB', {